roioteromorales/java_algorithms/README.md

 **Queue.java** is an implementation of a [generic queue](https://en.wikipedia.org/wiki/Queue_(abstract_data_type)). which is a special list that utilizes a First-In-First-Out methodology.

-## Miscellaneous

-**CreditCardValidator.java** has a *validate method* that returns a String indicating if the given number is AMEX, MASTERCARD, VISA or INVALID.
-The algorithm checks the leading digits for the card type and uses the [Luhn Algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm) to ensure the credit card number is valid.

-## Trees

-**BinarySearchTree.java** is an integer implementation of a sorted [Binary Search Tree (BST)](https://en.wikipedia.org/wiki/Binary_search_tree).
-A binary tree starts from a root node, and has references to left and right child nodes.
-A BST is a binary tree that requires the right child node to be greater than the left.
-You can test by running *BinaryTreeTester.java*.

 **Trie.java** is a case-insensitive implementation of a [Trie](https://en.wikipedia.org/wiki/Trie).
 Each node of the trie has an array of children representing the chars A-Z and the apostrophe char.
 A String is represented in the Trie with each char being a node,